Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound

-The outline of this manuscript is as follows.\ \Cref{sec:baseline_framework_description} lays out a baseline framework for sandwich panel STL optimization, based on the work of Cool et al.~\cite{cool_TO_VA}.\ Then, \Cref{sec:problem_description} uses Monte Carlo sampling to illustrate and quantify the problem tackled in this work: the high probability that optimizers converge to low-quality optima.\ Next, \Cref{sec:strategy_investigation} compares the three strategy classes: exclusion, frequency shift and relaxation.\ This is achieved by developing and implementing novel variants for each strategy class and testing them via the same Monte Carlo methodology.\ The first strategy (\Cref{sec:gmin_comparison}) is an exclusion method, which adopts an upper bound on the stiffness to make low-quality optima infeasible.\ The second strategy (\Cref{sec:fcont_comparison}) is a frequency shift method, i.e., a variant of the incremental frequency technique from Olhoff and Du~\cite{olhoff2016_incremental_frequency}, that pulls high-frequency solutions to lower frequency ranges.\ The third strategy (\Cref{sec:robustness_comparison}) is a relaxation method that softens the required design robustness at the start of the optimization process.\ \Cref{subsec:comparison_strategies} then bundles the conclusions for each strategy and, finally, \Cref{sec:conclusions} formulates the conclusions.
+The outline of this manuscript is as follows.\ \Cref{sec:baseline_framework_description} lays out the two cases and corresponding optimization frameworks, namely (i) the cantilever from Bendsøe and Sigmund optimized for dynamic compliance and (ii) the sandwich panel STL maximization from Cool et al.~\cite{cool_TO_VA}.\ \Cref{sec:problem_description} uses Monte Carlo sampling to illustrate and quantify the problem tackled in this work: the high probability of convergence towards low-quality optima.\ Next, \Cref{sec:strategy_investigation} elaborates on and compares the three strategy classes (exclusion, frequency shift and relaxation) by developing and implementing novel variants for each strategy class and testing them with Monte Carlo sampling.\ The first strategy (\Cref{sec:gmin_comparison}) is a novel exclusion method.\ On top of the common lower stiffness bound, the proposed continuation strategy adopts an additional upper bound on the stiffness to render low-quality optima infeasible.\ The second strategy (\Cref{sec:fcont_comparison}) is a frequency shift method, i.e., a variant of the incremental frequency technique from Olhoff and Du~\cite{olhoff2016_incremental_frequency}, that pulls high-frequency solutions to lower frequency ranges.\ The study shows that, although very beneficial, frequency continuation suffers from high computational cost and imperfect success rates when applied to the sandwich panel case.\ The third strategy (\Cref{sec:robustness_comparison}) is a relaxation method, whose main novelty is a softening of the design robustness at the start of the optimization process.\ \Cref{subsec:comparison_strategies} bundles the conclusions for each strategy, \Cref{subsec:generality_and_guidelines} discusses their applicability and extension to other contexts.\ Finally, \Cref{sec:conclusions} formulates the conclusions.